Danieldev28/The_Cookshack_Cookbook/README.md

 much easier to handle the syntax and create my relational database.
 Also handling routing in python was somtimes tricky due to running on flask framework which kept throwing errors, which I was able to solve with help during the development process.
-I was also able to test the CURD functions create,update,read,delete while creating a relational database.
+I was also able to test the CRUD functions create,update,read,delete while creating a relational database.